Qajar Iran

-The Guarded Domains of Iran, (Note: ممالک محروسهٔ ایران) alternatively the Sublime State of Iran (Note: دولت عِلیّهٔ ایران) and commonly called Qajar Iran, Qajar Persia or the Qajar Empire, was the Iranian state under the rule of the Qajar dynasty, which was of Turkic origin, specifically from the Qajar tribe, from 1789 to 1925.
-The Qajar family played a pivotal role in the Unification of Iran (1779–1796), deposing Lotf 'Ali Khan, the last Shah of the Zand dynasty, and re-asserted Iranian sovereignty over large parts of the Caucasus.
-In 1796, Agha Mohammad Khan Qajar seized Mashhad with ease, putting an end to the Afsharid dynasty.
-He was formally crowned as Shah after his punitive campaign against Iran's Georgian subjects.
+The Guarded Domains of Iran, (Note: ممالک محروسه ایران, Mamâlek-e Mahruse-ye Irân.
+Alternatively, the Sublime State of Iran (دولت علیه ایران, Dowlat-e 'Aliyye-ye Irân).) commonly known as Qajar Iran, (Note: Also known as Qajar Persia or the Qajar Empire.) was the Iranian state under the rule of the Qajar dynasty, which lasted from 1789 to 1925.
+It was founded by Agha Mohammad Khan, a chieftain of the Qajar tribe, a Turkic tribe based in northern Iran.
+In the power struggle following the death of Karim Khan Zand in 1779, Agha Mohammad defeated all competitors from the preceding Zand and Afsharid dynasties, unifying Iran.
+He re-asserted Iranian sovereignty over large parts of the Caucasus and was formally crowned as Shah in 1796.
+Although he was murdered the next year, he was succeeded by his nephew Fath-Ali Shah, and the Qajars maintained control over the country until their deposal in 1925.

-In the Caucasus, the Qajar dynasty permanently lost much territory to the Russian Empire over the course of the 19th century, comprising modern-day eastern Georgia, Dagestan, Azerbaijan, and Armenia.
-Despite its territorial losses, Qajar Iran reinvented the Iranian notion of kingship and maintained relative political independence, but faced major challenges to its sovereignty, predominantly from the Russian and British empires.
+In the Caucasus, the Qajar dynasty lost much of its conquered territory to the Russian Empire in the first decades of the 19th century, comprising modern-day eastern Georgia, Russia (Dagestan), Azerbaijan, and Armenia.
+Despite its territorial losses, Qajar Iran reinvented the Iranian notion of kingship and maintained relative political independence, but faced major challenges to its sovereignty, predominantly from the Russian and British empires in the Great Game.
+Qajar Iran's early foreign policy also focused heavily on reclaiming Afghanistan, which led to the First and Second Herat War in the Herat Question.
 Foreign advisers became powerbrokers in the court and military.
 They eventually partitioned Qajar Iran in the 1907 Anglo-Russian Convention, carving out Russian and British influence zones and a neutral zone.

 In the early 20th century, the Persian Constitutional Revolution created an elected parliament or Majles, and sought the establishment of a constitutional monarchy, deposing Mohammad Ali Shah Qajar for Ahmad Shah Qajar, but many of the constitutional reforms were reversed by an intervention led by the Russian Empire.
 Qajar Iran's territorial integrity was further weakened during the Persian campaign of World War I and the invasion by the Ottoman Empire.
 Four years after the 1921 Persian coup d'état, the military officer Reza Shah took power in 1925, thus establishing the Pahlavi dynasty, the last Iranian royal dynasty.